T&T host Barbados in friendly

 They take on Panama on March 24 at the Hasely Crawford Stadium before hosting CONCACAF giants Mexico at the same venue four days later.

-Trinidad have made difficult start to the CONCACAF final round of qualifying, and lie one from bottom without a point.
+Trinidad have had a difficult start to the CONCACAF final round of qualifying, and lie one from bottom without a point.

 They went down 2-0 to Costa Rica in their opening game at home last November and just days later, lost 3-1 in San Pedro Sula to Honduras.